Nikolaj Ehlers

-Nikolaj Ehlers (/da/; born 14 February 1996) is a Danish professional ice hockey forward for the Carolina Hurricanes of the National Hockey League (NHL).
+Nikolaj Ehlers (/da/; born 14 February 1996) is a Danish professional ice hockey player who is a winger for the Carolina Hurricanes of the National Hockey League (NHL).
 Ehlers previously played ice hockey in Switzerland, where his father Heinz was a coach, and then moved to North America in 2013 to play with the Halifax Mooseheads of the Quebec Major Junior Hockey League (QMJHL).
 After one year with Halifax he was selected ninth overall by the Winnipeg Jets in the 2014 NHL entry draft, and spent one more season in juniors before making the NHL in 2015.
+Ehlers won the Stanley Cup with the Hurricanes in 2026.

-Internationally Ehlers has played for Denmark at both the junior and senior level, including at three World Championships.
+Internationally, Ehlers has played for Denmark at both the junior and senior level, including at three World Championships.

 Playing career

 Switzerland

 Ehlers played youth and junior hockey in Switzerland within the EHC Biel organization.
 He played in the 2009 Quebec International Pee-Wee Hockey Tournament with the Swiss Eastern team.
 He made his National League A debut at age 16 (and was thus the youngest player in the league at the time), playing with the senior EHC Biel squad during the 2012–13 NLA season, one which he predominantly spent playing with the U20 team.
 As a result of the 2012–13 NHL lockout, Ehlers gained Patrick Kane and Tyler Seguin as his linemates with Biel.
-He later reflected that the two NHL players played a large role in convincing him to come to Canada and play for their junior teams.
+He later reflected that the two NHL players played a large role in convincing him to come to Canada and play for their junior teams, where he found much success.